Fady-Esam/bookly-app/README.md

 ---

-## ✨ Features
+## ✨ Features & Highlights

 - 📚 Browse Featured and Best Seller books powered by the Google Books API
 - 🔍 Advanced Book Search functionality by title with real-time results
-- 🏷️ Fetch Similar Books by Category to discover related books
-- 🚦 Smooth Navigation & Routing with elegant transitions and deep linking using `go_router`
+- 🏷️ Discover similar books by category for smarter recommendations
 - 📖 View Detailed Book Information including title, author, description, rating, preview link, and more
-- 💾 Local Caching with `hive` for seamless offline support and faster access
+- 💾 Offline support and faster access through local caching for seamless reading
-- 📦 RESTful API Integration for real-time data from external book services
+- ✨ Animated Splash Screen with a smooth logo transition into the home screen interface
+- 🚦 Smooth navigation and deep linking with elegant transitions and routing
 - 🎨 Custom UI Components for rich, and visually engaging book displays
-- ✨ Animated Splash Screen with a smooth logo transition into the home screen interface
-- 🗂️ Clean Architecture structure separating data, domain, and presentation layers for scalability and maintainability
-- 🧠 Robust State Management built with the BLoC pattern for predictable and scalable UI logic

 ---